drluckyspin/ai-agents/README.md

 # Bain Agent Playground

-Bain Agent Playground is a live-chat and chatbot demonstration for testing voice agents.
+Bain Agent Playground is a real-time Conversational Agent demonstration for testing voice agents.
 It uses the [LiveKit](https://livekit.io) WebRTC and the [Deepgram](https://deepgram.com) Speech-to-Text API.
 It also uses the [OpenAI](https://openai.com/) ChatGPT API.

 ## TL;DR